OSAS/rh-events/2013/FOSDEM.md

 with VDSM and functionalities.
 Participants will be able to get insights on memory overcommitment in hypervisors and the way memory balloon device is being used to achieve overcommitment.

+## Using Personas to Target Users
+### Name: Dave Neary
+### Room: Community Development and Marketing DevRoom
+### Time: February 2, 2013 12:15 - 12:40 CET

+Personas were made famous by Alan Moore in "The Inmates are Running the Asylum", a seminal book on user interface design for computer programmers.
+They have been used for decades in the marketing industry to help target specific market segments with ads and products.
+Personas help you frame feature discussions while developing your software, guide your communication and conference strategy, and ultimately help you to have a more popular, better project.

+This presentation will cover the basics of:
+* What is a persona?
+* How do I come up with one (or several) for my project?
+* What can I do with them?